 It looks black.
 Almost completely black.
-From his corner office with a view of both the small and the large ski lift, operations manager Qulu Heilmann can state that one crucial thing is missing for the season to begin: snow.
+From his corner office with a view of both the small and large ski lifts, operations manager Qulu Heilmann can see that one crucial thing is missing for the season to begin: snow.

-- It's just before you can pick black berries, he says dryly, as he points around at the foot of Lille Malene, where grass and heather peek out where there is usually knee-high snow at this time.
+– It's just before you can pick black berries, he says dryly, while pointing around at the foot of Lille Malene, where grass and heather peek out where there is normally knee-high snow at this time of year.

-Qulu Heilmann has been operations manager for the Ski Lift in Nuuk for a year and a half.
+Qulu Heilmann has been the operations manager of the Nuuk Ski Lift for a year and a half.
 According to him, the weather this winter has been unusually challenging.

-- At the moment it is difficult, especially because of the weather.
+– At the moment it is difficult, especially because of the weather.
 Towards Christmas, a little snow started to fall, but it was far too little.
-We need much more snow before we can open, he explains.
+We need a lot more snow before we can open, he explains.

 Seasons are never the same

 When the ski lift opens varies from year to year.
-In the 2024/2025 season, the lift opened between Christmas and New Year – around 29 or 30 December – and remained open until mid-April.
-Later in the spring, snow fell again, and in May it was possible to open the lift for two days.
+In the 2024/2025 season, the lift opened between Christmas and New Year – around December 29th or 30th – and remained open until mid-April.
+Later in the spring, snow fell again, and in May the lift was able to open for two days.

-- Years are not the same.
-Sometimes the snow comes late, other times early.
-But I can't remember the last time it looked as bad as it does now, says Qulu Heilmann and adds that the past 20 years have generally been characterized by challenging snow conditions.
+– Years are not the same.
+Sometimes the snow comes late, sometimes early.
+But I can't remember the last time it looked as bad as it does now, says Qulu Heilmann, adding that the past 20 years have generally been characterized by challenging snow conditions.

-So far, the Ski Lift has not had an opening day this season, nor have the cross-country trails in Nuussuup Manngua and at Lake Annersuaq been prepared.
+So far, the Skilift has not had an opening day this season, and the cross-country ski trails in Nuussuup Manngua and at Lake Annersuaq have not been made ready.

-The snow is missing - also on the slopes
+There is a lack of snow – even on the slopes

-The work on the cross-country trails usually takes place in several stages.
-First, ATVs with a drum are used to press the first snow so that the slopes can be used.
-Later, when there is more snow, piste machines and larger sleds are used to widen and improve the tracks - both for skating and classic style.
+Work on cross-country ski trails usually takes place in several stages.
+First, ATVs with rollers are used to press the first snow so that the trails can be used.
+Later, when more snow arrives, piste machines and larger sleds are used to widen and improve the trails – both for skating and classic style.

-- But right now, unfortunately, we can't do anything.
-There is simply not enough snow, says Qulu Heilmann.
+– But right now, unfortunately, we can't do anything.
+There simply isn't enough snow, says Qulu Heilmann.

-This particularly affects the city's active skiers – both alpine, freestyle, snowboard and cross-country skiing.
+This especially affects the city's active skiers - both alpine, freestyle, snowboarding and cross-country skiing.

-- It is of great importance to the skilled performers.
-They have nowhere to train and it's a real shame.
-We want to make the slopes ready for them, but the weather will decide, he says.
+– It is of great importance for the skilled athletes.
+They have nowhere to train, and that is really a shame.
+We would like to get the slopes ready for them, but the weather decides, he says.

 Snow cannons are not enough